RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 It is clear that multiple layers of companies and services are used against Amber Heard.
 The modus operendi is clearly presented to us as ethical independent parties.

 The main articles we based our studies on were on <a href="https://go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf">"Disinformation in the Private Sector: The Price of Influence"</a> and Devumi bots - where public figures had millions of false followers and made copies of other people's biographies and personas.

-<br>In Amber Heard's counterclaim in August 2020, she points out how her ex-partner joined Instagram and accumulated followers in only 15 minutes which was during his influence operations against her online.
+In Amber Heard's counterclaim in August 2020, she points out how her ex-partner joined Instagram and accumulated followers in only 15 minutes which was during his influence operations against her online.
 At the same time, Adam Waldman, his agent, himself points out "the fastest to 1 million followers in the history of Instagram" in an email to Twitter staff after his suspension.
 Speed correlates to signaling for bots to be released.

 Similar to the investigations of money-laundering, seen by <a href="https://iosi.global">IOSI</a>, cyber criminal activities can similarly 'clean' in layers.
 For example, layers can be used to trivialize, to hide the cyber crime activities.
 E.g., the use of "Peter Pan" or "Monty Python."
 These accounts point this out within their chats, and Bot Sentinel also saw "Peter Pan" as well as a political name signing.
 This correlates with the accuracy known by the additional skilled influence layers.
 However, there are other companies including for social media community building as seen with the obvious bots and takedowns on YouTube.